-If you’re suffering from a lack of motivation, you’re in luck, because you’re about to learn the 7 major reasons why you’re short on the motivational energy you need to successfully accomplish your goals… And exactly how to fix each of them.
+If a lack of motivation is affecting your life, you’re in luck, because you’re about to learn the 7 major reasons why you’re short on the motivational energy you need to successfully accomplish your goals and exactly how to fix each of them.

-By the time you’re done reading this, you’ll have the knowledge you need to unleash the motivational powerhouse within you.
+Fortunately, by the time you’re done reading this, you’ll have the knowledge you need to unleash the motivational powerhouse within you.
+Here are the main causes of a lack of motivation.

 1. You Don’t Know What You Want